ksivamuthu/couchbase-mobile-portal/md-docs/_20/guides/couchbase-lite/native-api/database/java.md

 Database database = new Database("my-database", config);
 ```

 Just as before, the database will be created in a default location.
-Alternatively, the `Database(name: Strings, config: DatabaseConfiguration?)` method can be used to provide specific options (the directory to create the database in, whether it is read-only etc.)
+Alternatively, the `Database(name: Strings, config: DatabaseConfiguration?)` method can be used to provide specific options (the directory to create the database in, encryption key, etc.)

 ## Migrating from 1.x Databases